Matthatter693/Character-Device-Driver/README.md

 **NOTE**: This following makefile compiles with the headers of the host's kernel version.
 If you are compiling it for the out-of-tree deployment make sure to adjust the path in the makefile accordingly.

-- After running you will be finding the object files and module files of the corresponding driver,verify with
+- After running you will be finding the object files and module files of the corresponding driver,verify with.

 ```
 $ ls driver/
   cbufdev.c  cbufdev.ko  cbufdev.mod  cbufdev.mod.c  cbufdev.mod.o  cbufdev.o
 ```

-- Then run this snippet to apply the udev rules
+- Then run this snippet to apply the udev rules.

 ```
 $ sudo cp udev-rules/99-cbufdev.rules /etc/udev/rules.d/
 ```

-- Change into driver directory and load the kernel driver into the kernel
+- Change into driver directory and load the kernel driver into the kernel.

 ```
 $ cd drivers
 $ sudo insmod cbufdev.ko
 ```

-- Later verify whether the module is loaded with appropriate permissions
+- Later verify whether the module is loaded with appropriate permissions.

 ```
 $lsmod | grep -i "cbufdev"